ilumys/mplay/readme.md

 - player loads with a base directory (~/Music/)
 - all supported tracks are loaded from this directory recursively
-- tracks are then grouped by album and by albumartist requires opening a file buffer to read metadata :( optimise- cache discovered metadata and track changes with lock file/ hashes
+- tracks are then grouped by album and by albumartist optimise- cache discovered metadata and track changes with lock file/ hashes
 - select track to play
 - track is moved to front of queue or queue is emptied save track